simonesestito/shops-queue-php/README.md

 After that, an email containing the previously generated token is sent to the user's e-mail address.
 Only when the user clicks on the link in the e-mail, its account will be activated.

-To send e-mails, SendGrid is used, which offers a practical REST API.
+To send e-mails, SendGrid has been used, which offers a practical REST API.

 **The sending of e-mails is managed by** [EmailService.php](https://github.com/simonesestito/shops-queue-php/blob/master/src/service/EmailService.php)